aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 - L2 VLANs
 - Symmetric IRB model

-The model defines a set of tenants (user-defined) where you can configure VRF or `l2vlans` or a mix of them.
+The model defines a set of tenants (user-defined) where you can configure VRFs, L2VLANs, or a mix of them.
 Let's take a look at how we configure such services.

-All these configurations shall be configured in a file `AVD_TENANTS_NETWORKS.yml`
+All these configurations shall be configured in a file named `AVD_TENANTS_NETWORKS.yml`.

 #### L2 Services